ryncrdl/nayr0531/README.md

-# Hello, I'm [Your Name] 👋
+# Hello, I'm RYAN D. CORDIAL 👋

-I'm a versatile developer based in the Philippines with a passion for creating full-functional systems across various platforms.
+I'm a Full Stack Developer based in the Philippines with a passion for creating full-functional systems across various platforms.

 ### 🚀 My Expertise